 With respect to further processing, the packet includes valid (synchronized) data if tests one through four succeed (test1 & test2 & test3 & test4 = 1), regardless of the remaining tests.
 Only packets with valid data can be used to calculate offset, delay and dispersion values.
-The packet includes a valid
+The packet includes a valid header if tests five through eight succeed (test5 & test6 & test7 & test8 = 1), regardless of the remaining tests.
+Only packets with valid headers can be used to determine whether a peer can be selected for synchronization.
+Note that test1 and test2 are not used in broadcast mode (forced to true), since the originate and receive timestamps are undefined.

 The clock-filter procedure is called to produce the delay (peer.delay), offset (peer.offset) and dispersion (peer.dispersion) for the peer.
-Specification of the clock-filter algorithm is not an integral part of the NTP specification; however, one found to work well in the Internet environment is described in Section 4.
+Specification of the clock-filter algorithm is not an integral part of the NTP specification, since there may be other algorithms that work well in practice.
+However, one found to work well in the Internet environment is described in Section 4 and its use is recommended.

+'''

-$\begin{array}{ll} \text{if (not valid header) exit;} \\ \text{peer.leap} \leftarrow \text{pkt.leap;} & / \ \text{copy packet variables }/ \\ \text{peer.stratum} \leftarrow \text{pkt.stratum;} \\ \text{peer.precision} \leftarrow \text{pkt.precision;} \\ \text{peer.rootdelay} \leftarrow \text{pkt.rootdelay;} \\ \text{peer.rootdispersion} \leftarrow \text{pkt.rootdispersion;} \\ \text{peer.refid} \leftarrow \text{pkt.refid;} \\ \text{peer.refiime} \leftarrow \text{pkt.refid;} \\ \text{peer.reftime} \leftarrow \text{pkt.refitime;} \\ \text{if (valid data) call clock-filter}(\theta, \delta, \epsilon); / \ \text{process sample }/ \\ \text{end packet procedure;} \\ \end{array}$
+if (not valid header) exit; peer.leap \leftarrow pkt.leap; / copy packet variables / peer.stratum \leftarrow pkt.stratum; peer.precision \leftarrow pkt.precision; peer.rootdelay \leftarrow pkt.rootdelay; peer.rootdispersion \leftarrow pkt.rootdispersion; peer.refid \leftarrow pkt.refid; peer.reftime \leftarrow pkt.reftime; if (valid data) call clock-filter(\theta, \delta, \epsilon); / process sample / end packet procedure;

+'''